 - At the end of the event, let the AV Technichian know how many guests were in attendance, and complete any final wrap-up, if necessary.

-For additional information about the Theater Programming Grant, please contact Emily Schnier, the Operations Coordinator for the Popp Martin Student Union.
+For additional information about the Theater Programming Grant, please contact Emily Schnier, the Assistant Director of Operations for the Popp Martin Student Union.